Biography

 I was born and brought up in North Wales until the age of eight, when my family moved to the Sultanate of Oman.
 I spent four and a half years at school there at the British School Muscat, before going to Malvern College in Worcestershire for five years.
 During that time my family left Oman and moved to Santiago in Chile.
 After Malvern I went to St John's College, Cambridge to read Natural Sciences, obtaining a 2.1 in Astrophysics in 2005.
 I then moved to Linacre College, Oxford to do a DPhil in Physics based at AOPP, which I completed in December 2009.
 This was followed by a short stint at the Centre for the Analysis of Time Series at the London School of Economics, before moving back to Oxford to start a post-doc position in the Geophysical and Planetary Fluid Dynamics group in AOPP.
 I married Julia Angell in August 2009, who is a Speech and Language Therapist, and we lived in Wolvercote until 2017, and then in Évry near Paris until 2019, while I was a CNRS Research Scientist at the Laboratoire de Météorologie Dynamique.
 We lived in Al Ain, United Arab Emirates until the end of 2023.
 During that time I was an Assistant (later Associate) Professor in the Department of Physics and NSSTC at UAE University.
 We returned to the UK in December 2023, to Aberdeen.
 My family is based near Conwy in North Wales.
 I have a daughter, Beatrix, and a sister, Lucy.

-I am a Fellow of the Royal Astronomical Society, an Associate Fellow of the Royal Meteorological Society, and a Member of the Institute of Physics.
+I am a Fellow of the Royal Astronomical Society, a Fellow of the Royal Meteorological Society, and a Member of the Institute of Physics.

 In my time at Malvern and Cambridge I spent a lot of time involved with rifle shooting, which took up much of my time outside of school/university.
 When I moved to Oxford I turning my attention to fencing and cricket instead.
 In days gone by I have also been known to play the trombone and piano.
 These days I spend what spare time I have involved in tabletop wargaming and painting, and I also enjoy having two pet dogs, Django and Scout.